mondoohq/docs/docs/mql/mql-write.md

 aw2.ec2.instances
 ```

-To learn more about what providers are available and what resouruces they contain check out [our reference page](../../mql/resources/#resources).
+To learn more about what providers are available and what resources they contain check out [our reference page](../../mql/resources/#resources).
 To learn more about managing providers, check out [this guide](../../cnspec/cnspec-adv-install/providers/).

 ### UTF-8 encoding